rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 -j                The job number for this replicate
--l / --load       Load genotypes to the database and exit -o                The path for output files, default is the current directory -r                The reporter type to use
--s                The study number to associate with the configuration
+-l / --load       Load genotypes to the database and exit -o                The path for output files, default is the current directory -r                The reporter type to use, multiple supported when comma delimited -s                The study number to associate with the configuration

 --dump            Dump the movement matrix as calculated